guhjy/2015ori-1/materials/study_02/interview-protocol.md

 [Memory for Jan: Don't ask suggestive questions]

-Some of the questions may sound repetitive.
+The interview will consist of 5 different blocks of questions.
+Some of the questions may be a bit repetitive.
 So, feel free to say that you already answered this question.
 Even if I as the interviewer feel that a question is repetitive, I would like you to make the decision whether we should go on with the next question as you may think of valuable additional information that you would like to give for this question.

-### Warm-up
+### Block 1: General Information

+Now, we will start with the first block.
+The goal of this block is to get some general information about you.

 - How many years has it been since you got your PhD?
 - How many experiments including a Stroop task have you conducted in your career?